-The dedicated Local Studies library and archive is located on the first floor of the Dugdale.
+The Enfield Local Studies Library and Archive is located on the first floor of the Dugdale Centre.

 Local Studies identifies, acquires, and preserves materials that document the history of Enfield , making these records available to residents and visitors.

 You can visit the archive and discover a unique collection of historical documents dating back to the 13th century.